 Scrub each removed keycap with a toothbrush and isopropyl alcohol.

 - Replace the keycaps when you’re satisfied with the keyboard’s cleanliness.
-Reference that photo you took earlier so that you can get each key back where it belongs.
+A reference to that photo you took earlier so that you can get each key back where it belongs.

 Be *extremely* careful.